YouvenZ/MARIO_challenge.github.io/content/docs/compose/data.md

 *   Bitmap images (BMP) are converted to PNG to save space.
 *   Two consecutives 3-D volumes are registered.
-*   An automatic retina segmentation is provided for each B-scan.
-Participants are free to use them.

 ### Sources of error